EU-MERCOSUR TRADE AGREEMENT

 Dedicated support for SMEs

-The deal includes a dedicated chapter and provides SMEs with improved market access, simplified compliance processes, and tailored support, helping them compete more effectively in both regions.
+The deal includes a dedicated chapter on SMEs with improved market access, simplified compliance processes, and tailored support, helping them compete more effectively in both regions.
 It also includes access to critical information and tools to ease market entry.

 Download the full paper